nabin878/Network-Design-and-Device-Deployment-FTTH-Network-/README.md

 ---

 ## 📡 Outcome
-Successfully deployed and maintained a **scalable, secure, and efficient FTTH network** delivering both **internet and IPTV** services with improved monitoring and authentication mechanisms.
+Successfully deployed and maintained a **scalable, secure, and efficient FTTH network** delivering both **internet and IPTV** Live services to more then **1500 customers** with improved monitoring and authentication mechanisms.

 ---